therustymate/therustymate.github.io/src/content/posts/Input Injection 1/index.md

 ### Vulnerability
 This program has a BOF (BufferOverFlow) vulnerability in `fun()` function.
-The variable, `input_buffer` can take 10 bytes of data.
+The `input_buffer` variable can take 10 bytes of data.
 However, in `main()` function, `fgets()` function take a user input up to 200 bytes.
 This means we can perform a BOF attack using `input_buffer` variable.